AshishMaheshwari5959/Docker-Project/README.md

 We have made this project for launching a web server and my-sql server.
 We have linked our webpages to database.
 In this webpage we have created Login Page and our login details in database.
 Just only we have to run a command docker-compose up -d by full docker configuration.

 # Some info how we have configure docker
-@ Install docker and docker-compose
+@ Install docker and docker-compose \n
 @ Then installs centos: 7 docker image
 @ Now we will start configuring one container
 @ Install apache httpd server